GaurangTandon/MarkdownShortcutsForSE/README.md

 **Features:**

 1. The keybinding and its associated insertion text can be modified by the user.
+That is, you can set it to insert `\pi` on Alt+Shift+A instead.

 **TODO:**

 1. fix the repetitive code for welcome and homework button insertion
 2. keep beta testing, and release in webstore in mid-June
 3. allow export and import of these mathjax settings; also create lists for popular communities, as different sites favour different mathjax versions. (see them [here](https://stackapps.com/questions/3373/mathjax-buttons))
+4. make a meta post on chem.se about this.